Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/index.md

 - [Optional Tweaks](/Getting%20started/Post-Installation/Optional%20Tweaks)
 - [Windows Settings](/Getting%20started/Post-Installation/Windows%20Settings)

-All of the configuration files are located in the `4.
-Configuration` folder.
+All of the configuration files are located in the `3.
+Configuration/1.
+General Configuration` folder.
 In your Atlas folder on your Desktop.
-If you have managed to misplace this folder you can download it via our [GitHub](https://github.com/Atlas-OS/Atlas/tree/main/src/Desktop) or find it in `C:/Users/default/Desktop/`.
+If you have managed to misplace this folder you can download it via our [GitHub](https://github.com/Atlas-OS/Atlas/tree/main/src/Executables/Atlas) or find it in `C:/Users/default/Desktop/`.

 ## Animations